CiscoDevNet/cloud-cml/README.md

 # README

-Version 0.3.0, May 24 2024
+Version 0.3.0, June 4 2024

 With CML 2.7, you can run CML instances on Azure and AWS.
-We have tested CML deployments using this tool chain in both clouds.  **The use of this tool is considered experimental**.
+We have tested CML deployments using this tool chain in both clouds.  **The use of this tool is considered BETA**.
 The tool has certain requirements and prerequisites which are described in this README and in the [documentation](documentation) directory.

 *It is very likely that this tool chain can not be used "as-is"*.
 It should be forked and adapted to specific customer requirements and environments.